 This is a summary of the somewhat controversial updated guideline from NICE on lipids.
 You could probably only have failed to notice the uproar surrounding this is you’d been living on Mars for the last few months.
 I am just summarising the guideline here, but please comment if you feel strongly about it!

-I have listed some 'Take Home Messages', then a more comprehensive summary below.
+I have listed eight key ‘take-home messages’, then a more comprehensive summary below.

 - Familial Hypercholesterolaemia (beware TC > 7.5 AND a FHx of premature CVD.

-Primary Prevention - if the risk is 10% per 10 years or more, offer lifestyle advice initially, then atorvastatin 20mg
+- If the risk is 10% per 10 years or more, offer lifestyle advice initially, then atorvastatin 20mg

-Type 1 Diabetes - consider using atorvastatin at any age, but especially if over 40 or other risk factors (see the full summary below).
+- Consider using atorvastatin at any age in t1 diabetics, but especially if over 40 or other risk factors (see the full summary below).

-Secondary Prevention - use atorvastatin 80mg (unless they have CKD in which case use 20mg).
+- For secondary prevention use atorvastatin 80mg (unless they have CKD in which case use 20mg).

-Non-statin drugs - only ezetimibe should be routinely used.
+- When it comes to non-statin drugs, only ezetimibe should be routinely used.

 What tests should we be doing?